roberta-davidson/ADMIXTURE-smartPCA-PLINK-and-EIGENSOFT/README.md

 ## Subset by individuals in EIGENSTRAT
 Use poplistname option in convertf \
 Then use convertf to convert EIGENSTRAT to EIGENSTRAT format and the output will contain your subsetted individuals. \
-The parfile will have the name `par.EIGENSTRAT.EIGENSTRAT.<name>`
+The syntax to use convertf is `convertf -p parfile` The parfile will have the name `par.EIGENSTRAT.EIGENSTRAT.<name>`
 Example:
 ```
-genotypename:    v44.3_1240K_public.geno
+genotypename:    <input>.geno
-snpname:         v44.3_1240K_public.snp
+snpname:         <input>.snp
-indivname:       v44.3_1240K_public.ind
+indivname:       <input>.ind
 outputformat:    EIGENSTRAT
-genotypeoutname: HGDP_China.geno
+genotypeoutname: <subset>.geno
-snpoutname:      HGDP_China.snp
+snpoutname:      <subset>.snp
-indivoutname:	 HGDP_China.ind
+indivoutname:	 <subset>.ind
-poplistname:	 poplist_HGDP_China.txt
+poplistname:	 poplist_<subset>.txt
 ```
-Where the file you give to poplistname has been written to include populations (1 per line) from the `.ind` file that you want to extract.
+Where the file you give to poplistname has been written to include populations (1 per line) from the `.ind` file that you want to extract. \
+Depending on your dataset this may be as simple as listing some popualtions, or you may have to set the population column of the individuals you are removing to 'ignore', and edit the poplist accordingly.

 ## Merge datasets in EIGENSTRAT
 Use mergeit, syntax is `mergeit -p parfile`. \